Jsane001/group6-devOp/usecase/use-case-1.md

 ### Goal in Context

-As an *Organization Employee* I want *to produce a report on the countries in the world organised by largest population to smallest* so that *I can support financial reporting of the organisation.*
+As an *Organization Employee* I want *to produce a report on the countries in the world organized by largest population to smallest*.

 ### Scope